Back to Kwikset Guides

 Delete and Re-enroll All Fingerprints

 Over time, your skin changes slightly and enrolled data becomes less accurate.
 In the Kwikset app, delete all existing fingerprint enrollments.
 Then re-enroll each finger fresh.
-When enrolling, touch the sensor at multiple angles and pressures to capture comprehensive data.
+When enrolling, touch the sensor at multiple angles and pressures to capture full data.

 3